Chen-s-Organization/Legit/README.md

 go to the organiztion settings -> webhooks -> Add webhook

-in the Payload URL put the smee URL, and in the trigger events select the relevant events for the task, such as Pushes, Repositories and Teams.
+in the Payload URL put the smee Webhook Proxy URL, and in the trigger events select the relevant events for the task, such as Pushes, Repositories and Teams.

 Open another terminal and navigate to the server directory:
 ```bash